Acodei Data Processing Agreement

 • Category: Customer support services.

-• Purpose: Internal communication platform used by Acodei for operational coordination, including receiving alerts or notifications that may include limited User Personal Data (e.g., user IDs or ticket references).
+• Purpose: Internal communication platform used by Acodei for operational coordination, including receiving alerts or notifications that may include limited User Personal Data (such as user IDs or ticket references).

 • Category: Payment data source (User’s selected payment processor).